-In year one, thresholds for quality measures from individual fishermen will develop.
-By year two, fishermen above the threshold will receive a price bonus, and those below it will not receive a bonus.
-Lower-quality fishermen will be given tips on improving their fish quality and may be subject to fewer sales.
+In year one, thresholds for quality measures from individual fisheries will develop.
+By year two, fishers above the threshold will receive a price bonus, and those below it will not receive compensation.
+Lower-quality fish suppliers will be given tips on improving their fish quality and may be subject to fewer sales.
 A Northwest processor used the CQR to measure samples of inbound “Lots” of fish from 5-7 boats.
-The processor is selling high-quality frozen fish for $.10 an lb. premium to the market, and some for a more significant premium for the best lots.
+The processor sells high-quality frozen fish for $.10 an lb. premium to the market, and some for an increasingly significant premium for the best lots.

 Based on five-year projections, this Northwest seafood producer will make $2,835,000.00 using the CQR to improve quality and identify premium quality lots sold for a higher price (Figure 1).

-Higher quality sells for more money.
-One clearly sees this in watches, cars and construction but it becomes less clear in food products because most quality measures are based upon subjective quality scores.
-Objectively measuring quality with electricity empowers producers to quantify the level of quality they offer and earn more money when selling higher quality products.
+One sees higher quality sells for more money in watches, cars, and construction, but it becomes less clear in food products.
+Most quality measures rely on subjective quality scores.
+Objectively measuring quality with electricity empowers producers to quantify the quality they offer, thereby increasing profits and quality products.

-Controlling the levels of quality can include not buying poor products, improving handling practices from marginal quality producers and rewarding high quality producers with bonuses.
-Rewarding good handling practices and improving bad handling practices from fishermen will result in better quality fish going into the freezer resulting in a greater portion being sold for a premium price.
+Controlling quality levels can include not buying low-quality products, improving handling practices from marginal quality producers, and rewarding high-quality producers with bonuses.
+Rewarding acceptable handling practices and improving bad handling practices from fishers will result in more excellent quality fish going into the freezer resulting in a more significant selling premium price.

-The solution to maximizing value from frozen seafood is transparently showing the customer objective measures of quality/degradation of fish prior to freezing and then educating them on how freezing locks in that quality.
-Once frozen, degradation stops, or slows dramatically.
-Customers will pay more for better quality fish.
+The solution to maximizing value from frozen seafood is transparently showing the objective customer measures of quality/degradation of fish before freezing and then educating on freezing locks in that quality.
+Once frozen, degradation stops or slows dramatically, customers will pay more for better quality fish.

-As the fish are bought, a quality assurance team measures the quality of a representative subsample from each batch.
-Producers can sell all of their product for a slight premium to the market of about $.10 per lb due to being frozen at sea (FAS).
-Using the CQR, the team high grades the top 30% of the fish lots and sells them for an additional $.10 per lb premium.
-The top 5% of lots is marketing and sold as super premium fish, selling for as much as $.25lb to $.50lb more to high end buyers.
+As the fish sells, a quality assurance team measures a representative sub-sample's quality from each batch.
+Using frozen at sea (FAS), producers sell products at a premium at approximately $.10 per pound.
+Using the CQR, the team-high grades the top 30% of the fish lots and sells them for an additional $.10 per lb premium.
+The top 5% of lots were marketing and sold as super-premium fish, selling for as much as $.25lb to $.50lb more to high-end buyers.

 Figure 1 shows projections of value add using a CQR to improve fish quality from fisheries and selling a higher quality for a higher amount.